shahidullahkhankhattak/sachinews/README.md

-# ABulletin (addictivebulletin)
+# Sachi News (sachinews)

-Addictive Bulletin is a news aggregater where you can explore and search within all categories and extensive collection of news.
+Sachi news is a news aggregater where you can explore and search within all categories and extensive collection of news.

 ## Install the dependencies
 ```bash